 The Company has long-term fractionation agreements with Burlington Resources, Texaco and Union Pacific Resources, each of which is a significant producer of NGLs and a co-owner of the Mont Belvieu NGL fractionation facility.
 Pursuant to such agreements, Burlington Resources and Texaco have agreed, for the terms of these agreements, to deliver a minimum of 39,000 barrels per day of mixed NGLs (150% of their respective 12.5% ownership shares at full capacity) or all mixed NGLs delivered within 50 miles of Mont Belvieu.
 Pursuant to its fractionation agreement, Union Pacific Resources has agreed to deliver 26,000 barrels per day of mixed NGLs (100% of its 12.5% ownership share at full capacity) as well as additional barrels that exceed its commitments to other facilities.
-Burlington Resources, Texaco and Union Pacific Resources together accounted for approximately 63% of the Company's NGL fractionation revenues in 1997.
 The Company generally enters into contracts which cover most of the remaining capacity at the facilities for one to three-year terms with customers such as ARCO Chemical, Aquila, Enron, Exxon, MAPCO and Marathon/Ashland.
-These six customers together accounted for approximately 16% of the Company's NGL fractionation revenues in 1997.
 The Company also purchases a small quantity of mixed NGLs from oil and natural gas producers who prefer to sell at the gas processing plant or the fractionation facility.
 The Company resells the separated components of these NGLs in the spot market or uses them as feedstock for its other operations.